I never thought I’d jump on board the freezer meal prep train, but here we are!

 - Break the lasagna noodles so they will fit into your containers.
 For Souper Cubes, I broke my noodles in half.

-- Assemble the lasagnas: start with a layer of marinara sauce, followed by a layer of noodles.
-Top with ricotta cheese, vegetables, mozzarella cheese and parmesan cheese.
-Then add another layer of noodles, followed by marinara, ricotta, the remaining vegetables, mozzarella cheese and parmesan.
-Add the last layer of noodles, then marinara sauce, mozzarella cheese and parmesan cheese.
+- Assemble the lasagna: start with a layer of marinara sauce, followed by a layer of noodles.
+Top with ricotta cheese, vegetables, mozzarella cheese, and Parmesan cheese.
+Then add another layer of noodles, followed by marinara, ricotta, the remaining vegetables, mozzarella cheese, and Parmesan.
+Add the last layer of noodles, then marinara sauce, mozzarella cheese, and Parmesan cheese.

-- Seal the container and store in the freezer!
+- Seal the container and store it in the freezer!

 Cooking Instructions:

-If using Souper Cubes, foil containers or glass containers, use the directions below.
-If using glass, make sure to take it out of the freeze an hour before you want to cook.
+If you are using Souper Cubes, foil containers, or glass containers, follow the directions below.
+If you’re using glass, make sure to take it out of the freezer an hour before you want to cook.

 When you’re ready to eat, preheat your oven to 375 F (190 C).
 Place the container in the oven (uncovered) and bake for 60 minutes, until the lasagna is bubbling.
 You can use a food thermometer to test the internal temp.
 It should be over 100 F (40 C).
 Remove the lasagna from the container and enjoy!